How to Sight In A Rifle Scope: Zeroing Made Easy

 By skipping the 25 yard zero, you might waste rounds at 100 or 200 yards (whichever distance you choose) if they don’t impact the paper, and therefore you don’t know which way to adjust.

 Regardless if you’re dealing with a Minute of Angle scope, or a Milliradian scope, please remember that your adjustments for 25 yards will be four times as much as they will be at 100 yards.
 For example, moving 1 inch at 100 yards would be about 1 MOA.
 However, moving 1 inch at 25 yards is 4 MOA.
 This is because 1 MOA is about 1″ per 100 yards, and is therefore only 1/4″ at 25 yards.

-100/200 Yard Zero: The 100 or 200 yard (or meter, of course) zero is going to be your final/actual zero to sight in your scope to your rifle.
-I choose 100 yards for my rifles but there are cases where a 200 yard zero can make sense.
-Please see the discussion below about choosing your zero distance for help making this decision.
+The 100 yard (or meter, of course) zero is going to be your final/actual zero to sight in your scope to your rifle.

-After you’ve taken your time and made at least the best 3 shots you can make at your 100-yard target, determine the center of your group, and make the appropriate adjustment to wherever you were aiming.
+After you’ve taken your time and made at least the best 3 shots you can make at your 100-yard target, determine the center of your group amongst each bullet hole, and make the appropriate adjustment to wherever you were aiming.

 If you’re using a Mil scope, you’ll need to determine the number of centimeters to adjust your group and then adjust that many tenths of a Mil on your scope for the appropriate direction.

 If the center of your three shot group at 100 yards is 3 inches high and 2 inches left, you will need to come down 3 MOA and Left 2 MOA.
 Remember 1 MOA is about 1 inch at 100 yards.